 Do militia groups obscure the zone of agreement in peace negotiations?
 With Dr Luke Abbs and Dr Bariş Ari

 What are the material incentives to join a rebellion?
 With Dr Andrea González

-Individual exposure to political violence and entrepreneurial activity: Evidence from a natural experiment in Turkey.
+The rise of the phoenix: Individual exposure to political violence and entrepreneurial activity.
 With Dr Arzu Kibris